 Admin permission needed

-You need Administrator permission to use the procedures in this section.
+You need administrator permission within the Shipium Console to use the procedures in this section.

-- If you want to create an OAuth 2.0 access key, click Create Oauth Client and skip to step 5.
+- If you want to create an OAuth 2.0 access key, select the Oauth Clients tab.
+Then select the Create Oauth Client button at the bottom of the page and proceed to step 5.

 The following steps apply to both key types.

-- Click Got it to return to the initial tab.
+- Click the Got it! button to return to the initial tab.

 Creating multiple keys

-- Repeat steps 5- 6 to create further keys.
+- repeat steps 5-7 to create further keys.

-By default, keys are created in an inactive state.
-You can use the Activate/Deactivate button for each key to update its status from the Access Keys page.
+By default, keys are created in an active state.
+You can use the Deactivate Key button for each key to update its status from Configured Keys within the API Keys tab or from Configured Oauth Clients within the Oauth Clients tab under the Access Keys page.